 Don’t Forget Travel Insurance!

-Before you leave for Italy make sure you have a valid Travel Insurance Policy because accidents happen on the road.
+Before you leave for your trip make sure you have a valid Travel Insurance Policy because accidents happen on the road.
 I pay for World Nomads, and I happily recommend them.
 It’s especially important to get travel insurance if you’ll be hanging out in cities where tourists can be the victims of pickpockets.
-Italy is the only country I’ve been to (out of almost seventy) where I’ve had someone try to pick my pocket!

 I have been a paying customer of World Nomads for travel insurance for two years, and I happily recommend them.
 If you get sick, injured, or have your stuff stolen, you’ll be happy to have the ability to pay for your medical bills or replace what’s stolen or broken.